yarisvt/tyk-docs/tyk-docs/static/include/create-portal-entry-include.md

 *   The API must be *Closed* (i.e. it must use either Auth Token or Basic Auth security mechanisms)
 *   A security policy configured to grant access to the API

-### Step 1: Select “Catalogue” from the “Portal Management” section
+### Step 1: Select "Catalogue" from the "Portal Management" section

-First you will need to navigate to the portal catalogue, to do so, select the option from the left hand nav:

 ![Catalogue menu link location][1]